Bobby Sands: Britain

-In response to a question in the House of Commons on 5 May 1981, the British Prime Minister, Margaret Thatcher said, "Mr Sands was a convicted criminal.
+In response to a question in the House of Commons on 5 May 1981, UK Prime Minister Margaret Thatcher said, "Mr Sands was a convicted criminal.
 He chose to take his own life.
-It was a choice that his organisation did not allow to many of its victims".
+It was a choice that his organisation did not allow to many of its victims."

 Cardinal Basil Hume, head of the Catholic Church in England and Wales, condemned Sands, describing the hunger strike as a form of violence.
 However, he noted that this was his personal view.
-The Roman Catholic Church's official stance was that ministrations should be provided to the hunger strikers who, believing their sacrifice to be for a higher good, were acting in good conscience.
+The Catholic Church's official stance was that ministrations should be provided to the hunger strikers who, believing their sacrifice to be for a higher good, were acting in good conscience.

 At Old Firm football matches in Glasgow, Scotland, some Rangers fans have been known to sing songs mocking Sands to taunt fans of Celtic.
-Of those who identify with a particular religion, Rangers fans are mainly Protestant and predominantly sympathetic to unionists; Celtic fans are traditionally more likely to support nationalists.
+Celtic fans are traditionally more likely to support nationalists.
 Celtic fans regularly sing the republican song "The Roll of Honour", which commemorates the 10 men who died in the 1981 hunger strike, amongst other songs in support of the IRA.
 Sands is mentioned in the line "They stood beside their leader – the gallant Bobby Sands."
 Rangers' taunts have since been adopted by the travelling support of other UK clubs, particularly those with strong British nationalist ties, as a form of anti-Irish sentiment.
 The 1981 British Home Championship football tournament was cancelled following the refusal of teams from England and Wales to travel to Northern Ireland in the aftermath of his death, due to security concerns.

 Europe

 In Europe, there were widespread protests after Sands's death.
 5,000 Milanese students burned the Union Flag and chanted "Freedom for Ulster" during a march.
 The British Consulate at Ghent was raided.
 In Paris, thousands marched "behind a huge portrait of Sands, to chants of 'the IRA will conquer'".

 In the Portuguese Parliament, the opposition stood in a minute's silence for Sands.
 In Oslo, one demonstrator threw a tomato at Queen Elizabeth II of the United Kingdom, but missed.
 In the Soviet Union, Pravda described it as "another tragic page in the grim chronicle of oppression, discrimination, terror, and violence" in Ireland.
 Many French towns and cities have streets named after Sands, including Nantes, Saint-Étienne, Le Mans, Vierzon, and Saint-Denis.
-According to Beresford, the conservative-aligned West German newspaper Die Welt took a negative view towards Sands saying "the British Government was right and [Sands] was simply trying to blackmail the state with his life."
+According to Beresford, the conservative-aligned West German newspaper Die Welt took a negative view towards Sands saying "the British Government was right and [Sands] was simply trying to blackmail the state with his life".